 Preheat oven to 350º.
 Line two baking sheets with parchment paper.

 Cream butter in a mixing bowl on medium speed for about one minute.
 Add the sugar and cream for another minute until batter is light and fluffy.

 Add eggs and vanilla and mix one more minute, still on medium speed.

-Combine baking powder, salt, and flour in a bowl and stir with a wire whip.
+Combine baking powder, salt, and flour in a bowl and stir with a wire whisk.

 Add dry ingredients to batter.
 Mix on slow for 30 seconds.
 Do not overwork the dough.

 Spread flour on countertop and fold dough over on itself about ten times.